 |$50,000 to $199,999||2|

 |$200,000 to $399,999||3|

 |Total personal net worth||Less than $600,000||0|

-Candidates will receive points based on their proposed eligible personal investment for the business, including proposed total investment and eligible investment for the proposed investments.
+Candidates may obtain points based on their proposed total personal investment for the business.
+A proposed business-related investment must be completed within 610 days (approximately 20 months) of arriving in B.C. on a BC PNP-supported work permit.
 If a candidate is proposing a partnership with a co-registrant, he or she must include the names of each partner with the registration.

-The maximum score available for this section is 30.
-Candidates must score at least six points, or 20 points if they are proposing a Key Staff Member, to meet the minimum requirement for this section.
+The maximum score available for this section is 20.
+Candidates must score at least 8 points, or 10 points if they are proposing a Key Staff Member, to meet the minimum requirement for this section.